 The full-time Master of Arts in economics at Columbia University is designed for students who want to develop their understanding of economic theory.
 It is an alternative for individuals who aren’t interested in doctoral study, although Columbia does offer a separate Ph.D. in economics as well.

-A technical program, it requires the completion of 22 credit hours of study along with multiple program electives.
+A technical advanced degree program, it requires the completion of 22 credit hours of study along with multiple program electives.
 You’ll complete most of your requirements in three semesters along with a research paper at the end of your studies that will demonstrate mastery of the field.

 Although you don’t have to have an undergraduate degree in economics to apply, you should have a strong background in the discipline.
 Some training in calculus and statistics is ideal.
 You’ll need to submit a transcript, letters of recommendation, and a statement of academic purpose when you apply.